 The histograms in \autoref{fig:partial} show that both \autoref{thm:part.Est} and \autoref{cor:partial} have similar testing power.
-In addition, even if $\SNR$ increases, i.e. the perturbation on common eigenvectors $V$ becomes subtle, the type II error can still drop to almost zero with sample size $n$, or estimation accuracy, increases.
+In addition, even if $\SNR$ increases, i.e. the perturbation on common eigenvectors $V$ becomes subtle, the type II error can maintain at almost zero even with small sample size $n$.

 As pointed out in \autoref{sec:part}, we assume that the number of partial common eigenvectors in known.
 Since this assumption is not feasible in practice, we propose a sequential testing procedure.
 We refer to \autoref{se:compl2} in the supplementary material for a detailed description of the testing procedure and a corresponding simulation study to access its performance.